WebOfTrustInfo/rwot5-boston/draft-documents/smarm.md

     licenses may include encoding the expected de-facto license into the genesis block.)

-# Implementation milestones
+## Implementation milestones

 -   Spec out language concepts (type annotation is the biggest decision;
-    r5rs already has the rest)
+    r5rs already has the rest).
+Mostly done?
 -   Write a toy metacircular evaluator prototype of what the language "looks like" (this should be fast for an experienced schemer (task to Chris Webber or some other schemer?))